benc-uk/nanomon/readme.md

 # NanoMon - Monitoring Tool

 NanoMon is a lightweight network and HTTP monitoring system, designed to be self hosted with Kubernetes (or other container based system).
-It is written in Go and based on the microservices pattern, as such it is decomposed into several discreet but interlinked components.
+It is written in Go and based on the microservices pattern, decomposed into several discreet but interlinked components.
+Features include:

+- A range of configurable monitor types
+- OAuth2 based user sign-in and authentication
+- Email alerting
+- Range of deployment options
+- Rules for evaluating results and setting monitor status
+- Web frontend for viewing results & configuration of monitors

 It also serves as a reference & learning app for microservices and is used by my Kubernetes workshop as the workload & application deployed in order to demonstrate Kubernetes concepts.